Kelly Hancock

+Kelly Gene Hancock (born December 2, 1963) is an American businessman and politician serving as the acting Texas Comptroller of Public Accounts since 2025.
+A Republican, he previously served in the Texas State Senate for District 9 and in the Texas House of Representatives from the 91st district, representing part of Tarrant County.
+He resigned from the Senate in June 2025 to become Chief Clerk for the Texas Comptroller's Office.

+Early life, education, and career

 A Fort Worth native, Hancock has resided his entire life in the Mid-Cities area of Tarrant County.
 In 2003, Hancock and his brother Cary founded Advanced Chemical Logistics, a chemical distribution company in Northeast Fort Worth.

 Hancock graduated from Baylor University in Waco, Texas, in 1986 with a Bachelor of Business Administration.
-Hancock and his wife Robin live in North Richland Hills with their children: Chloe, Skylar and Harrison.

 Political career

 Hancock is a lifelong conservative who began his political career serving for thirteen years on the Birdville ISD school board.
-In 2006, he was elected to the first of three consecutive terms in the Texas House of Representatives or District 91.
+In 2006, he was elected to the first of three consecutive terms in the Texas House of Representatives for District 91.

+Texas Senate

 In the Texas Senate's 83rd Legislative Session of 2013, Hancock was tabbed to serve on the following committees: Transportation, Jurisprudence, Business and Commerce, and Senate Administration.
-Hancock serves as the vice chairman for the Economic Development Committee.
+Hancock serves as the vice chairman of the Economic Development Committee.

 In September 2013, Hancock announced his intent to run for a second term in the Senate.

 Hancock was named one of the "Worst Legislators" in Texas by Texas Monthly magazine in 2017.

 In 2021, Republicans in the Texas legislature drew heavily pro-Republican gerrymandered maps to vastly increase the number of safe Republican districts.
 Hancock's district, which had been a competitive district in the 2020 election, was redrawn to make it much more Republican.